charles-uno/Bloodlines/02_the_world_and_its_people.md

 ## Elves

-To the east of the mountains, the foothills are blanketed by a dense redwood forest, home of the Elves.
-High above the forest floor, their beautiful cities are sculpted from living wood.
+The world's eastern highlands are blanketed by a dense redwood forest, the home of the Elves.
+Their halls and towers are suspended high above the forest floor, sculpted from the boughs and trunks of living trees.

-Elves are tall and gaunt, with long fingers, pointed ears, and green-tinged alabaster skin.
-Their hair is a mane of leaves, moss, and pine needles.

-The Elves are wardens of the forest.
-They are friends to both plants and animals, and watch carefully all who step within the borders of their realm.
+Compared to Humans, Elves are tall and willowy.
+Their arms and legs are slender, and their ears and chins are pointed.
+In place of hair, Elves grow luxurious manes of moss, ivy, and pine needles; they give off the smell of flowers and are often attended by bees and butterflies.

+Much like the giant redwoods, Elves are ancient.
+Births and deaths are rare.
+As a result, Elvish society is egalitarian, even to the erosion of individual identity.
+There is no heirarchy or leadership; Elves do not even claim professions.
+Every Elf is a ranger, an astronomer, a healer, and an architect, able to fill whatever role falls to them on a given day.

+Elves follow the twins Aso and Osa, the god and goddess of the sun and moon respectively.
+They watch over the world, day and night, and preside over nature, the seasons, the passage of time, and the cycle of life and death.

 ## Goblins